What could be in your water?

 Pesticides are used to eliminate weeds, insects and other harmful elements in crops.
 An increased use of pesticides in agriculture means that these toxic substances sometimes leak into the soil, rivers, lakes and groundwater, which is used for our drinking water.
 Public water supplies are encouraged to test water for pesticides, but this is not always the case.
 It is difficult to test reliably for all pesticides, due to the high number of pesticides available.
 In addition, often more than one pesticide is used.
 This means that the chemical compounds in them may react with each other, creating different elements altogether.

-Tests for coliforms and nitrates are typically used as early indicators of well contamination.
+Tests for nitrate/nitrite are typically used as indicators of contamination.
+Ammonia and coliforms bacteria test are often used to check for agricultural contamination.
 But they will not necessarily tell you if you have pesticides or not.

 The pH scale is the measure of acidity or alkalinity ranging from 0 to 14.
 The pH of tap water should be in the range of 6.5 to 9.5, which is around neutral and close to alkaline.
 Acidic water can be corrosive to metals, especially the lead in lead piping.
 It is important to control the pH of water as a too high or too low pH can be an indicator of other problems in the water.
 If the pH is too high, then a desinfectant can not work properly, which increases the possibility of the presence of bacteria.
 Tap water should have a pH of 6.5 to 9.5, rain water can have a pH < 5.
 Pure water should have a pH of approx 7.